 Solicitation of Comments: The NRC seeks comments on the report and is especially interested in comments on the utility and feasibility of the modeling techniques described in the report.

-The NRC will consider all written comments received before August 31, 2005.
-Comments received after August 31, 2005, will be considered if it is practical to do so, but the NRC staff is able to ensure consideration only for comments received on or before this date.
+Comment Period: The NRC will consider all written comments received before June 17, 2005.
+Comments received after July 17, 2005, will be considered if time permits.
 Comments should be addressed to the contact listed below.

 Availability: An electronic version of the report is available in Adobe Portable Document Format at http://www.nrc.gov/reading-rm/doc-collections/nuregs/contract/cr6870/cr6870.pdf and can be read with Adobe Acrobat Reader software, available at no cost from http://www.adobe.com.
 Hard and electronic copies are available from the contact listed below.Start Further Info